 WILLPOWER IS AFFECTED BY THE BRAIN

 We struggle with self-control because we literally have multiple minds, each with conflicting thoughts, feelings, and goals.
+The human brain is wired to balance immediate desires with long-term aspirations, but this constant inner tug-of-war can make self-discipline feel exhausting.

 (i) The left side helps you to start and persist in tasks (“I will”).

-(iii) The lower-middle area helps you to track your goals and desires (“I want”).
-When these cells are firing rapidly, you’re more motivated to take action or resist temptation.
+(iii) The lower-middle area helps you track your goals and desires (“I want”).

-When we’re drunk, exhausted or distracted, the prefrontal cortex loses part of its capabilities, making it harder for us to exert self-control.
-Students trying to remember a telephone number are 50% more likely to choose chocolate cake over fruit, and distracted shoppers are more likely to buy promotional items that aren’t on their shopping lists.
+In short, part of your brain seeks to feel good now, while another part manages those impulses to help you achieve lasting success.
+The two minds are in a constant battle — we want a slim body but crave a cookie, or we want to ace an exam but feel the pull of the TV.
+When we’re drunk, exhausted, or distracted, the prefrontal cortex loses part of its capabilities, making it harder to exert self-control.
+Studies show that students trying to remember a phone number are 50% more likely to choose chocolate cake over fruit, and distracted shoppers are more likely to buy promotional items they don’t need.

 To strengthen your willpower, you need to develop self-awareness.
 Understand your impulses and recognize when you must exercise self-control, so you activate your prefrontal cortex to make conscious choices instead of defaulting to the easiest option.
 The more you exercise your prefrontal cortex, the bigger, faster and stronger it gets (just like how physical muscles are built).
 Meditation increases blood flow to the prefrontal cortex to improve your ability to focus and exert self-control.